awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 The assessment report view also includes an **Action Items** tab\.
 This tab contains a list of items that can't be converted automatically to the database engine of your target database\.
 If you select an action item from the list, AWS SCT highlights the item from your schema that the action item applies to\.

 The report also contains recommendations for how to manually convert the schema item\.
-For more information about deciding how to handle manual conversions, see [Handling manual conversions in the AWS SCT](#CHAP_Converting.DW.Manual)\.
+For more information about deciding how to handle manual conversions, see [Handling manual conversions in AWS SCT](#CHAP_Converting.DW.Manual)\.

 ![\[Action items tab\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/action_items_tab.png)